CarloCattano/ObSC/README.md

  * Current example switches between two scenes named Scene1 and Scene2 with values from a m4l device sending values from 0 to 127

-## Will try to develope it futher , and maybe make a GUI with tkinter or similar to learn about it
+#### I Will try to develope it futher , and maybe make a GUI with tkinter or similar to learn about it